 Is it me, or does that just sound wrong?

 Well, here’s the good news.
 It isn’t just me.
 It is wrong.
 And there’s some solid scientific proof to back me up…

 IOM gets their numbers wrong

-Two major meta-analysis' from 2009 found that 50 nmol/l of 25(OH)D in your blood isn't enough to protect you from a fracture or a fall.
-In fact, 28 separate studies found that 50 nmol/l isn't enough!
+Two major meta-analysis’ in 2009 found that 50 nmol/l of 25(OH)D in your blood isn’t enough to protect you from a fracture or a fall.
+In fact, 28 separate studies found that 50 nmol/l isn’t enough!